Singapore Corporate Bonds Update 2018

 Good Time Ahead For Bond Issuers

 The Asian bond markets are witnessing a rise in the number of issuers which suggests that the time can be just right for the local Singapore market to attract issuers.
-However, there is a glitch as the foreign houses do not seem interested in local currency game anymore that allocates less market liquidity.
-So it would be difficult to attract these issuers to Singaporean market.
+However, there is a glitch as the foreign houses do not seem interested in local currency games anymore that allocates less market liquidity.
+So it would be difficult to attract these issuers to the Singaporean market.

-So, investors should take the decision whether to invest in corporate bonds of Singapore in 2018 or not depending on the situation.
+So, investors should take the decision about whether to invest in the corporate bonds of Singapore in 2018 or not depending on the situation.
 For those who are looking for long-time investments not wanting a quick release, corporate bonds are the best.
 However, those planning early release, liquidity can be a big problem and hence Singapore corporate bonds can never be the right choice.